veos-sxarr-NEC/veoffload/doc/GettingStarted.md

 VEO API are defined.

 To execute a VE function with VEO:
-1. Create a process on a VE node by veo_proc_create().
+1. Create a process on a VE node by veo_proc_create_static().
+ Specify VE node number and an executable to run on the VE.
  A VEO process handle is returned.
-2. Load a VE library.
- veo_load_library() loads a VE shared library on the VE process.
-3. Create a VEO context, a thread in a VE process specified by a VEO process handle to execute a VE function, by veo_context_open().
+2. Create a VEO context, a thread in a VE process specified by a VEO process handle to execute a VE function, by veo_context_open().
-4. Create a VEO arguments object by veo_args_alloc() and set arguments.
+3. Create a VEO arguments object by veo_args_alloc() and set arguments.
  See the next chapter "Various Arguments for a VE function" in detail.
-5. Call a VE function by veo_call_async_by_name() with a symbol of a function or a variale and a VEO arguments object.
+4. Call a VE function by veo_call_async_by_name() with a symbol of a function or a variale and a VEO arguments object.
 A request ID is returned.
-6. Wait for the completion and get the return value by veo_call_wait_result().
+5. Wait for the completion and get the return value by veo_call_wait_result().

 ### Compile VH Main Program
 Compile source code on VH side as shown below.